Top ten ways to start with “maker education”

 - Twitter – the #makered hashtag is very active with global contributions of links and projects.
 There is a chat Tuesdays at 6PM Pacific that is archived on the K12makers.org website.
 You can follow me or my co-author Gary Stager for more fun.

 - Blogs like John Umekubo’s Creatorstudio.org or Aaron Vanderwerff at the Lighthouse Community Charter School where they explain what’s happening at their schools.
 There is a list of educator blogs and websites on the resources page for Invent To Learn.

 - K12 FabLabs and Makerspaces Google Group is a welcoming group of maker educator veterans who are nice to newbies!
 Join the group and lurk if you want, but even better, participate.
 We don’t bite, we make and share. 🙂

 - Meaningful Making: Projects and Inspirations for FabLabs and Makerspaces is a new FREE e-book from the FabLearn Fellows.
 FabLearn is a project of the TLTL group at the Stanford School of Education.
-I’ve been working as a mentor for this amazing group of worldwide maker educators, and we will have some amazing resources to share… soon, I promise!
+I’ve been working as a mentor for this amazing group of worldwide maker educators, and there are some amazing resources in this book – projects, articles, handouts, and much more.